Updated on 9/25/19

 Specialized Fuse 6Fattie/29

 The Specialized hook for its Fuse 6Fattie bike: “If you show us a trail rider that says they couldn’t use more traction, we’ll show the trail rider that’s never ridden our Fuse.”
 And max traction is exactly what you get when rolling around on Specialized Ground Control tubeless ready 27.5×3.0 tires.
-The bike’s frame features the California company’s A1 premium aluminum construction that’s designed to provide a blend of efficiency and durability.
-Spec highlights include a SR Suntour XCM32 100mm fork, SRAM’s GX 10-speed rear derailleur that guides the chain up and down a wide range Sunrace 10-42 cassette that’s paired with a climbing friendly 28t cassette.
+The only bike in this list with a dropper post this bike features a solid offering for the progressive nature of bike optimized beginner trails.
+The Fuse’s frame features the California company’s A1 premium aluminum construction that’s designed to provide a blend of efficiency and durability and a capable geopmetry.
+Spec highlights include a SR Suntour XCM32 120mm fork, Shimano’s Deore 10-speed rear derailleur that guides the chain up and down a wide range Shimano 10-42 cassette that’s paired with a climbing friendly 28t cassette.

 More info: www.specialized.com

-Trek bills the X-Caliber 7 as the perfect entry point to cross-country riding and racing.
-The 29” hardtail with sleek internal cable routing has a lightweight and durable alloy frame, 100mm RockShox 30 Silver fork, Bontrager XR2 29×2.20 tires, 2×9 Shimano Acera/Alivio drivetrain, and Shimano hydraulic disc brakes.
-There’s even compatibility to install a dropper post if you want to up the bike’s rowdy factor a touch.
+Trek bills the Roscoe 6 as “the ideal gateway to mountain biking for new riders looking to have a fun time on the trail”.
+The 27.5+” hardtail features a stout aluminum frame with internal cable routing has a lightweight, 120mm SR Suntour XCM32 fork, Schwalbe Rocket Ron 27.5×2.8 tires, 1×10 Shimano Deore drivetrain, and Tektro HD-M275 hydraulic disc brakes.
+There’s even compatibility to install an internally route dropper post if you want to up the bike’s rowdy factor a touch.

 More info: www.trekbikes.com